Skip to content

 import asyncio

-from pydoll.browser import Chrome
+from pydoll.browser.chromium import Chrome

 async def background_bypass_example():

-page = await browser.get_page()
+tab = await browser.start()

 # Enable automatic captcha solving before navigating

-await page.enable_auto_solve_cloudflare_captcha()
+await tab.enable_auto_solve_cloudflare_captcha()

 # Navigate to the protected site - captcha handled automatically in background

-await page.go_to('https://site-with-cloudflare.com')
+await tab.go_to('https://site-with-cloudflare.com')

 print("Page loaded, captcha will be handled in the background...")